ionic-team/ionic-site/guide/0.1.0/starting.md

 ## Testing your work

 Now, since we actually have something to look at, we need to talk about the testing and development process for our app.
-There are three ways to test your app as you develop: in a desktop WebKit browser, in the iOS or Android simulator, or in a mobile browser on your phone.
+There are four ways to test your app as you develop: in a desktop WebKit browser, in the iOS or Android simulator, in a mobile browser on your phone, or as a native app on the phone.

+### Desktop browser testing

 Unless you are using custom Cordova plugins, or a lot of Cordova specific code, it's very easy to test in the desktop browser.
 The easiest thing is to `cd` into the `www` folder, and run